 Because those experiences and events made me who I am now, after all.
 And I don’t think I’d change that for the world.

-I don’t know…maybe I just don’t want to believe he was hopeless.
+I don’t know…maybe I just don’t want to believe his character is hopeless.

-Besides, why didn’t he find, break, and pull a bottle out on those older 3rd year bullies before they jumped him and his friends?
-Better yet, why didn’t he try to run for it immediately when he remembered what happened in that park?
+Just thinking about the episode though, I wonder why Takemichi didn’t find, break, and pull a bottle out on those older 3rd year bullies before they jumped him and his friends in the past?

 Hmm.
 I don’t know.